lukateras/seed-ca/README.md

 change parameters in `main.go` file, commit, and push to something like GitHub or GitLab.

+## Precautions

+Please make sure to back up your seed.
+If you lose it, it won't be possible to push any updates to Android apps that were signed with the lost seed, other uses may share similar consequences.

+Sign with smartcards for high-threat models.
+Be aware that whoever hosts CI dispatcher and builders will be able to access the seed and forge signatures.

 ## Stability

 *This program has not stabilized yet.
-Once it is, it will be moved from unstable namespace and will be effectively set in stone.*
+Once it does, it will be moved from `unstable` namespace and will be effectively set in stone.*

 Output of this program must never change between versions.
 If that ever happens, please file a bug report.
 Non-compatible versions of this program will go to a separate repository.

-`golang.org/x/crypto` dependency is pinned down.
-If any breaking changes happen in Go standard library, which is the only unpinned dependency, we will vendor in the last good version of required packages.
+`golang.org/x/crypto` is pinned down.
+If any breaking changes happen to Go standard library, which is the only effectively unpinned dependency, the latest good versions of required broken packages will be vendored into this project.

-Most likely thing that might warrant vendoring is `crypto/ecdsa` key generation.
+The most likely thing to warrant vendoring is `crypto/ecdsa` key generation.

+## Adopters

+This is a list of projects that use Seed CA (if you do, send a merge request):

+- [Noise](https://gitlab.com/prism-break/noise), rebranded and deblobbed Signal
+client for Android (used to sign the `.apk` and to authenticate F-Droid repo)

 ## Thanks